dasunkasthury/AutoDrivingCarSimulation/README.md

 ## Design and Architecture

-- This system was designed using a Test-Driven Development (TDD) approach.
-Unit tests were written first to cover all core business logic, ensuring robustness and maintainability from the outset.
+- This system was designed using a Test-Driven Development (TDD) approach with C# and .NET-core framework.
+Unit tests were written first using xUnit to cover all core business logic, ensuring robustness and maintainability from the outset.
   -The following design principles and practices were followed along with SOLID during development:

   - Scalability and Extensibility: The system is designed with scalability in mind, with the capability to integrate a database in the future using an ORM such as Entity Framework or Dapper.